Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Calculation of the Cohomology

-Straightforward inspection of the cohomology groups shows that the following groups are generated by $\Spin(10)$- invariant elements : $\langle e\rangle=H^0(\Q,\Sym^0(\W^*)(0))$, $\langle c\rangle=H^4(\Q,\Sym^3(\W^*)(-2))$, $\langle e'\rangle=H^{10}(\Q,\Sym^0(\W^*)(-8))$. \end{proposition}
+Straightforward inspection of the cohomology groups shows that the following groups are generated by $\Spin(10)$- invariant elements : $\langle e\rangle=\rH^0(\mathcal{Q},\Sym^0(\W^*)(0))$, $\langle c\rangle=\rH^4(\mathcal{Q},\Sym^3(\W^*)(-2))$, $\langle e'\rangle=\rH^{10}(\mathcal{Q},\Sym^0(\W^*)(-8))$. \end{proposition}

 To analyze the super Poincar\'e invariant deformations we use $\Spin (10)$-invariant part of exact sequence (\ref{E:deltaa2}).
-It is easy to check that $\Spin (10)$-invariant elements $e,c$ are mapped into zero in this long exact sequence.
+It is easy to check that $\Spin (10)$-invariant elements of hypercohomology listed above are mapped into zero in this long exact sequence.
 This means that this long exact sequence splits into short exact sequences